ConradMathias/Der-kleine-Baecker/README.md

-# Victor Hugo
+# MCAP.DE WebSite based on Victor Hugo and generated using netlify

-**A [Hugo](https://gohugo.io/) boilerplate for creating truly epic websites**
+** based on a [Hugo](https://gohugo.io/) boilerplate for creating truly epic websites**

-This is a boilerplate for using Hugo as a static site generator and Gulp + Webpack as your asset pipeline.
+This is based on a boilerplate for using Hugo as a static site generator and Gulp + Webpack as the asset pipeline.

 It's setup to use post-css and babel for CSS and JavaScript.